Tradition of humanitarian action

 Not everyone is eligible to seek asylum.
 For example, people convicted of serious criminal offences and people who have had previous refugee claims denied by Canada are not eligible to make a claim.

 Refugees—resettled from overseas or granted protection in Canada—often do not have the resources to easily establish themselves.

 As such, the Government of Canada, working with an extensive network of partners and stakeholders, supports the delivery a broad range of settlement services to support successful integration of all refugees.

 Resettled refugees get initial assistance from either the federal government, the Province of Quebec, or private sponsors (organizations or groups of people in Canada).

-In keeping with Canada’s proud humanitarian and compassionate traditions, individuals and families selected under the Government-Assisted Refugees (GAR) program are provided with immediate and essential services as well as income support under the Resettlement Assistance Program (RAP) to support their initial settlement in Canada.
+In keeping with Canada’s proud humanitarian tradition, individuals and families selected under the Government-Assisted Refugees (GAR) program are provided with immediate and essential services as well as income support under the Resettlement Assistance Program (RAP) to support their initial settlement in Canada.

 This income support is typically provided for up to one year or until the client becomes self-sufficient, whichever comes first.
 Canada provides RAP income support to eligible clients who cannot pay for their own basic needs.
 Monthly income support levels for shelter, food and incidentals are guided by the prevailing provincial or territorial basic social assistance rates in the client’s province or territory of residence.